alexeadem/site/source/demos/argocd.md

 ---
-title: ArgoCD on QBO - Future-Proofing CI/CD with QBO & ArgoCD
+title: ArgoCD
 ---

+## Future-Proofing CI/CD with QBO & ArgoCD

+{% preview "argocd.svg" %}

 In today's rapidly evolving cloud-native landscape, flexibility and scalability are non-negotiable. **ArgoCD**, a declarative GitOps continuous delivery tool, is a game-changer for Kubernetes.
 But when combined with **QBO**, an innovative Kubernetes platform that bridges the gap between on-prem, private, and public cloud environments—including air-gapped deployments—it becomes a powerhouse for modern CI/CD workflows.